Education Department says it will release billions in remaining withheld grant money for schools

-WASHINGTON — The Trump administration is releasing billions of dollars in grants to schools for adult literacy, English language instruction and other programs, the Education Department said Friday.
+The Trump administration is releasing billions of dollars in withheld grants for schools, the Education Department said Friday, ending weeks of uncertainty for educators around the country who rely on the money for English language instruction, adult literacy, and other programs.

-President Donald Trump's administration had withheld more than $6 billion in funding on July 1, as part of a review to ensure spending aligned with the White House’s priorities.
+President Donald Trump's administration had suspended more than $6 billion in funding on July 1, as part of a review to ensure spending aligned with the White House’s priorities.

-The funding freeze had been challenged by several lawsuits as educators, Congress members from both parties and others called for the administration to release money schools rely on for a wide range of programs.
+The funding freeze had been challenged by several lawsuits as educators, Congress members from both parties and others called for the administration to release the money.
 Congress had appropriated the money in a bill signed this year by Trump.

 Last week, the Education Department said it would release $1.3 billion of the money for after-school and summer programming.
 Without the money, school districts and nonprofits such as the YMCA and Boys and Girls Club of America had said they would have to close or scale back educational offerings this fall.

-The release of that money came days after 10 Republican senators sent a letter imploring the administration to allow frozen education money to be sent to states.
-Those senators had also called for the rest of the money to be distributed, including funds for adult education and teaching English as a second language.

-The Education Department said Friday the Office of Management and Budget had completed its review of the programs and will begin sending the money to states next week.
+The Office of Management and Budget had completed its review of the programs and will begin sending the money to states next week, the Education Department said.

-U.S. Sen. Shelley Moore Capito, R-W.Va., was among the Congress members calling for the release of the grants.

 In withholding the funds, the Office of Management and Budget had said some of the programs supported a “ radical leftwing agenda. ”